DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-07-20-adding-user-assignment-to-the-timeline-and-activity-log.md

 ---
-title: Showing a history of assigned users
+title: Adding user assignment to the timeline and activity log
-description: Let users see who was assigned to an application in the activity log and timeline
+description: Adding an event to the timeline and activity log when users are assigned to or unassigned from an application
 date: 2021-07-20
 ---